Pleighbook: The Bills proved just how unpredictable the NFL is

 OTHER THINGS FROM WEEK 3

-- Adam Schefter reported that the Steelers are willing to listen to trade offers for Le’Veon Bell
+- Adam Schefter reported the Steelers are willing to listen to trade offers for Le’Veon Bell

 - We had our first big, terrible injury.
 Jimmy Garoppolo was the victim.